-The new "accident detection" feature of the iPhone 14 series has made headlines in recent months as emergency call centers have been inundated with false alarms.
-To counteract this, Apple points out that the current version iOS 16.3.1 contains further optimizations for accident detection.
+The new Accident Detection feature on the iPhone 14 series has made headlines in recent months, as emergency call centers have been flooded with false alerts.
+To address this, Apple is announcing that the latest version, iOS 16.3.1, includes further optimizations for Accident Detection.

 Recently, the New York Times reported that crash detection was mistakenly triggered by skiers in Colorado.
 The report was particularly harsh, and included quotes from first responders expressing frustration at how much false emergency calls hinder their work.
 Some first responders even went so far as to ask iPhone users to turn off crash detection altogether because of the high number of false alarms.
 The feature has also been mistakenly triggered on roller coasters, leading some amusement parks to put up signs asking riders to leave their iPhones behind.